-PCMHI works in conjunction with the Patient Aligned Care Team (PACT) that is an interdisciplinary team consisting of attending physicians, resident physicians, nurses, LVNs, and social workers.
-Fellows will learn to work closely in an integrated care model and to provide support to team members working with primary care patients in both a direct and indirect manner.
+PCMHI works in conjugation with an interdisciplinary Patient Aligned Care Team (PACT) team that consists of attending physicians, resident physicians, nurses, LVNs, and social workers.
+Trainees will learn to work closely in an integrated care model and to provide support to team members working with primary care patients in both a direct and indirect manner.
 There are several opportunities for trainees to participate in team-based care (e.g., shared medical appointments, individual joint medical visits).
 Trainees can also have opportunity to learn best practices in curbside consultation with physicians and allied health providers.

-VA Primary Care-Mental Health Integration (PCMHI) follows the best practices of the PCMHI model of care.
+This clinic follows the best practices of the VA PCMHI model of care.
 The majority of clinical time for fellows in this rotation will be dedicated to providing evidence-based brief treatment to individuals (30-minute sessions, up to 6 sessions, biweekly-monthly).
-There is some overlap between the services offered by PCMHI and Behavioral Medicine; however, a unique experience of PCMHI is the opportunity to learn to conceptualize and provide mental health support to patients under this brief model of care.
-This model aims to improve access of mental health care to patients in medical settings, and thus, is often fast-paced, and requires on-the-spot interventions.
-Skills acquired in this rotation can be generalized to a variety of medical and non-medical settings.
-Trainees will have the opportunity to provide brief intervention, including adapted versions of evidence-based psychotherapies such as CBT-CP, CBT-I, ACT, and Problem Solving Therapy to fit within a brief model of care.
-There are also opportunities for cognitive screening and psychological assessment.
+There is some overlap between the services offered by PCMHI and Behavioral Medicine; however, a unique experience of PCMHI is the opportunity to learn to conceptualize and provide mental health support to patients under this brief model of care and develop generalist skills across the spectrum of health concerns.
+This model aims to improve access of mental health care to patients in medical settings, and thus, is often fast-paced, and requires on-the-spot interventions and interdisciplinary collaborations through warm handoffs.
+Clinical and interprofessional skills acquired in this rotation can be generalized to a variety of medical and non-medical settings.
+Trainees will have the opportunity to provide brief interventions, including adapted versions of evidence-based psychotherapies such as Cognitive Behavioral Therapy for Chronic Pain (CBT-CP), Cognitive Behavioral Therapy for Insomnia (CBT-I), Acceptance an Commitment Therapy (ACT), and Problem Solving Therapy to fit within a brief model of care.
+There are also opportunities for cognitive and psychological screening for aiding diagnostic clarity.

 Lastly, PCMHI utilizes measurement-based care to assess clinical need and to guide treatment planning.
-Fellows will learn to select, administer, and integrate appropriate measures to create and implement a treatment plan.
+Trainees will learn to select, administer, and integrate appropriate measures to create and implement a treatment plan.